RooseveltTech/mlsa-social-impact/Solution Implementation.md

     - [x] Gather user feedback through beta testing and make necessary improvements to enhance the app's usability and user experience.

 6. Phase 6: Deployment and Launch
-    - [x] Prepare the app for deployment on relevant mobile platforms (iOS and Android).
+    - [x] Prepare the app for deployment on web and mobile platforms (iOS and Android).
     - [x] Publish the app on respective app stores and ensure compliance with app store guidelines.
     - [x] Plan and execute a marketing strategy to generate awareness and attract users to the app.
     - [x] Monitor user feedback and address any issues or feature requests in subsequent updates.